zama-ai/tfhe-rs/tfhe/docs/integration/js-on-wasm-api.md

 ## First steps using TFHE-rs JS on WASM API

-### Setting up TFHE-rs JS on WASM API for Node.js programs.
+### Setting up TFHE-rs JS on WASM API for Node.js programs

 To build the JS on WASM bindings for **TFHE-rs**, install [`wasm-pack`](https://drager.github.io/wasm-pack/) and the necessary [`rust toolchain`](https://rustup.rs/).
 Clone the **TFHE-rs** repository and build using the following commands (this will build using the default branch, you can check out a specific tag depending on your requirements):